Dylan Grundman O'Neill

 - Wealthier taxpayers are often best positioned to benefit from the holidays since they have more flexibility to shift the timing of their purchases to take advantage of the tax break–an option that isn’t available to families living paycheck to paycheck.
 Many low-income taxpayers spend most or all of their income just getting by, which means that they also have less disposable income than wealthier taxpayers to spend when the holiday arrives.
 One recent study found that households that earn more than $30,000 were likely to shift the timing of their clothing purchases to coincide with a sales tax holiday, but households earning less than $30,000 were not.

-- Though the holidays are often marketed as boons to local businesses, all of these holidays except New Mexico’s “Small Business Saturday” apply to online purchases, even those shipped from other states, giving no advantage to locally owned businesses.
+- Though the holidays are often marketed as boons to local businesses, nearly all of these holidays (New Mexico’s “Small Business Saturday” is an exception) apply to online purchases, even those shipped from other states, giving no advantage to locally owned businesses.

 Sales Tax Holidays Reduce State and Local Revenue

-In 2019, these holidays will cost states and local governments more than $300 million.
+In 2021, these holidays will cost states and local governments more than $550 million in lost revenue, up from an estimated $300 million just a year ago.
 Revenue lost through sales tax holidays will ultimately have to be made up somewhere else, either through painful spending cuts or increasing other taxes.
 And local jurisdictions like cities and counties—which often have few revenue options and have to rely on sales taxes to fund important priorities like roads, parks and police and fire protection—rarely have a choice in the matter of sales tax holidays.
-Only Alabama, Mississippi and Missouri allow localities to opt out of the holidays.
+Only Alabama, Mississippi, and Missouri allow localities to opt out of the holidays.

-Moreover, now that most online sales are subject to state and local sales taxes, the annual cost of holding these holidays will likely quickly grow far beyond the estimated $300 million.
+Moreover, now that most online sales are subject to state and local sales taxes, the cost of holding these holidays has quickly grown.
 Online purchases, which are tax-free under all but one of these holidays, are a large and growing share of retail sales, and it is also relatively easy for shoppers to time their online purchases to coincide with a tax holiday.
-This means that the true cost of holding a sales tax holiday in 2019 and beyond is unknown, but certainly higher than in the past.

 Some Retailers Exploit Sales Tax Holidays